poritski/YABC/README.md

 ## What's new ##

 _2013-04-01 release:_ We've added a tokenization tool and rewritten indexer and finder to speed up the search in tokenized texts.
 Word counts have been omitted.

+_2013-04-15 release:_ A searchable diachronic newspaper collection is now available, description is coming soon.
+(See `/np_old/DEPENDENCIES.md` for a sketch.)

 ## Directions of future work ##